Animeshz/site/content/blogs/void-linux.md

 This means rolling release (shipping latest-versions) while being completely **stable**.
 It even tracks the [common/shlibs](https://github.com/void-linux/void-packages/blob/master/common/shlibs) to map libraries to pkgs, so it can perform partial upgrade without breaking anything (unlike Arch xD).

+<sub>**PS:** Now this is controvertial as seen by reddit comments, its actually a personal taste if everything should go in one repository or not, but having multiple people verify the package status over different machine / architectures before its merged and distributed is a good to have.</sub>

 ---

 ### Easy (runit) Service Creation